Police say black man killed in Memphis was sought in shooting

 The tense scene raised the possibility of more disturbances in the predominantly black city.

+As darkness fell on Thursday, police helicopters flew over the area and squad cars patrolled the neighborhood.

-Shortly before being shot, Webber posted a live video on Facebook that showed him in a car, rapping and apparently smoking marijuana.
+Shortly before being shot, Webber posted a Facebook video in which he rapped and smoked what appeared to be marijuana.

 In the video, he looked out the window and said he saw police.
 With a laugh, he looked directly into the camera and said what sounded like the officers would “have to kill me.”